ZohaibManzoor00/carouselWithCustomHook/README.md

-# Dynamic carousel using a custom - useCarousel
+# Dynamic carousel using a custom hook: useCarousel